What are the easiest vegetables to grow?

 Top 10 easiest vegetables to grow

-- Cut & come again salad leaves Thin out plants to use in the kitchen, then keep cutting.
+- Cut-and-come-again salad leaves: Thin out plants to use in the kitchen, then keep cutting.
 Harvest from 6-8 weeks after sowing.

 - French beans: Sow outdoors once the soil has warmed up from May to the end June.
 Harvest 8-12 weeks from sowing.

 - Lettuce: Small lettuces, such as Tom Thumb or Little Gem, take up less room and there is less wastage.
 Harvest from 8-14 weeks after sowing.

 - Potatoes: Early varieties are the best and give that new potato taste.
 Plant seed potatoes from mid- to late March for first earlies, early to mid-April for second earlies.
 Harvest in 12-14 weeks.

 - Radishes: Sow fortnightly from March to June for a continuous crop.
 Harvest from 3-4 weeks after sowing.

 - Runner beans: Sow outdoors once the soil has warmed up from May to the end June.
 Harvest 12-14 weeks from sowing.

 - Shallots: Plant shallot sets in February or March.
 Sets are quick to mature, producing a further 8 to 12 shallots each.
 Ready to harvest in 18 weeks.

 Expensive vegetables that you can grow at home

 Where space is a premium, it’s often a good idea to concentrate on those vegetables that are expensive to buy.
 So below is our list of those that are cheap and easy to grow, but work out expensive to buy in the shops: